rainyuxia0112/K-Nearest-Neighbors-Classifier-using-sql-and-datalog/README.md

 - KNN -  all recursive and non-recursive script we use, including **knn_nonrecusive.deal**, **knn_recusive.deal**, **recusive.sql**, **non_recusive.sql**, **the demo of the result**, **datapreprocessing script** and the  **test dataset**

-- NBC - includes all recursive script we use
+- Release - includes the sql environment

 ### output